-Strengths Issues Opportunities Provides City staff The monthly Expand the monthly pass with incentive to pass program is program so all City staff use transit.
-Has been running not available to are eligible to participate.
-Work with Human successfully with all City staff.
-The program is Resources staff to enhance help from Human not advertised the customer experience Resources staff. or promoted. and promote the program.
+Strengths Issues ssues Opportunities Provides City staff The monthly Expand the monthly pass with incentive to pass program is program so all City staff use transit. not available to are eligible to participate.
+Has been running all City staff.
+Work with Human successfully with The program is Resources staff to enhance help from Human not advertised the customer experience Resources staff. or promoted. and promote the program.